Direct Traveller blog

 - 1/4 cup finely ground hazelnuts

-- ground nuts and coconut flakes (for topping)For the syrup
+- ground nuts and coconut flakes (for topping)

 - 3 cups sugar